Knife storage and sales

 • daggers.

-See the full list of weapon definitions.
+See the full list of current prohibited weapons.

 Controlled weapons

-All other knives are a controlled weapon.
+All other knives are controlled weapons.

 Know the law around selling weapons